BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/compilers.md

 ##### <a name="Intel"></a> ICC

-Spiedie also provides users with the Intel Parallel Studio Compilers suite to take advantage of the imprpved performance on the Xeon-Phi architecture available.
+Spiedie also provides users with the Intel Parallel Studio Compilers suite to take advantage of the improved performance on the Xeon-Phi architecture available.

-You can load the intel compiler from the modules using:
+You can load the Intel compiler from the modules using:

 ```bash
 module load intel-compiler/